maxburs/42_abstract_vm/README.md

 ```

 todo:
-* better errors
 * get rid of trailing zeros when printing floats
-* should not treat exit as end of input

-missing error types:
-* The program doesn’t have an exit instruction is executed.
+* should read everything from the standard input and then execute it